Eight tips to accelerate your learning of Argentine Tango

 Tip 7: Go to milongas.
 You do not need to dance.
 Start going as soon as possible.
 Become part of the milonga and then dance.

 When the time comes, you will feel ready to dance.

 Milongas are a wonderful place, full of positive emotions and attitudes when the crowd is committed to good dancing.
-Listening to beautiful music, having pleasant conversations, and watching inspiring dancing, are all excellent reasons to be at milongas even if you don’t dance yourself.
+Listening to beautiful music, having pleasant conversations, and watching inspiring dancing are all excellent reasons to be at milongas, even if you don’t dance.

 When the time comes, you will feel ready to dance.
 You should not feel any pressure.
 You are at a party surrounded by good friends.
-It’s not the same experience if you go to milongas and force yourself to dance the first time, surrounded by strangers.
+It’s not the same experience if you go to milongas and force yourself to dance surrounded by strangers.

 Tip 8: Go to Buenos Aires.
 See what Tango is.
 You only will know it in its context.